Zohair-coder/caglarturali.github.io/src/data/tabs/experience.md

 <img src="/images/sap_logo.png" width=50 />
 </div>

-SAP America - Production Management Portals (April 2021 - March 2022)
+SAP America - Production Management Portals Internship (April 2021 - March 2022)

 - Developed and deployed a webapp, and an accompanying Terraform Provider written in Go to report virtual machines in use to SAP’s internal auditing system
 - Built a front end in vanilla JavaScript and a backend in Node.js